-Following an undergraduate degree in music education (Trinity College, Dublin and DIT Conservatory of Music) and a masters degree in choral conducting (Royal Irish Academy of Music and Trinity College, Dublin), Lynsey Callaghan is currently undertaking a PhD in musicology in Trinity College, Dublin.
-She is a recipient of the Trinity College Studentship Award and is a Trinity Long Room Hub Graduate Fellow.
+Following an undergraduate degree in music education (Trinity College Dublin and DIT Conservatory of Music) and a master’s degree in choral conducting (Royal Irish Academy of Music and Trinity College Dublin), Lynsey Callaghan is currently undertaking a PhD in medieval musicology in Trinity College Dublin, Ireland.
 During her undergraduate degree, Lynsey studied at the Kodály Institute of the Liszt Ferenc Academy of Music in Hungary.
 She has studied with Dr Doreen Rao in both Ireland and Chicago and holds Level 3 certification from the CME Institute.
-In 2016 Lynsey gave her debut performances with the Ulster Orchestra and the RTÉ Concert Orchestra.
+In addition to her doctoral studies, Lynsey is undertaking extensive training in orchestral conducting.
+She has conducted the RTÉ National Symphony Orchestra, the RTÉ Concert Orchestra, and the Ulster Orchestra.

 Jennifer graduated from the Kodály Institute of the Liszt Academy of Music with a double postgraduate diploma in Music Pedagogy and was awarded the Balassi Institute Scholarship to continue her studies for a second year.